aditirajesh/Face-Similarity-Checker/README.md

 # Image Similiarity using Inception Resnet V3 and XGB Classifier
-An application that utilises a Siamese Networks built using PyTorch to take two images as input and calculate the dissimilarity between them.
+An application that utilises Inception Resnet V3 and an XGB Classifier to distinguish if two images are similar or not